-The process also determines whether candidates meet the requirements set forth by the Illinois State Board of Education and our university partner.
+The process also determines whether candidates meet the requirements set forth by the Illinois State Board of Education and our university partners.

 - Unofficial Transcripts from Each University Attended